brucou/react-state-driven/README.md

 ```

 Note:
-- `GalleryApp` is a **stateless functional component**: state concerns are handled by the state
+- `GalleryApp` is a **stateless functional component** which only concerns itself with rendering
+the interface.
+The interface state concerns (representation, storage, retrieval, update, etc.) are
-machine.
+handled by the state machine.

 #### Implementing the user interface with `<Machine />`
 We have our state machine defined, we have a component to render the user interface.
 We now have
 to implement the full user interface, e.g. processing events, and execute the appropriate
 commands in response.
 As we will use the `<Machine />` component, we have to
-specify the corresponding *props* for it:
+specify the corresponding *props* for it.
+Those *props* include, as the architecture indicates,
+an interface by which the user interface sends events to a preprocessor which transforms them
+into inputs for the state machine, which produces commands which are processed by command
+handlers, which delegate the actual effect execution to effect handlers:

 ```javascript
 import { COMMAND_RENDER, COMMAND_SEARCH, NO_INTENT } from "./properties"